jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl describe pods

+### CREATE a Pod using a definition file
+Run a Pod using a definition file

+	kubectl create -f pod-definition.yml

 ## Kubernetes YAML Files

 ### Pods Definition YAML Files

 These are the root level fields for the YAML file used to provision Pods
 There are REQUIRED fields, so you MUST have them on your configuration	file

+Here is the file pod-definition.yml

 	apiVersion:
 	kind: